Sparse clustering via the Deterministic Information Bottleneck algorithm: Simulation Study

 According to Figure \ref{fig:ari_RR_dim}, the most successful methods in recovering cluster structure are VarSelLCM and dimension reduction approaches, with Sparse PCA performing best overall.
 Sparse DIB performs similarly to Sparse K-Means (mean ARI/AMI: 0.88/0.89 vs 0.91/0.92), highlighting their methodological similarities.
 COSA/PAM and RPEClust perform suboptimally, with the former never achieving perfect recovery.
-Notably, Sparse DIB outperforms competitors when $\rho = \lfloor p \times q \rfloor$ is very small (e.g., $p = 100$, $q = 0.05$); as $q$ increases, most methods converge to near-perfect recovery.
+Notably, Sparse DIB outperforms competitors when $\rho$ is very small (e.g., $p = 100$, $\mathrm{q} = 0.05$); as $\mathrm{q}$ increases, most methods converge to near-perfect recovery.
+We omit the results for $K$, cluster imbalance, and sphericity for brevity, as performance variations were dominated by changes in $p$ and $\mathrm{q}$.

 We finally investigate the effect of the sparsity constraint value $u$ to the performance of Sparse DIB.
 Recalling that a cluster structure was deliberately defined on a fixed number of variables, we assess whether these features are correctly assigned non-zero weights.
 Figure \ref{fig:entropy_trajectories_plots} shows that the heuristic method described in Section \ref{sec:sparsedib} identifies the true number of relevant variables in most scenarios.
-The only exception is probably $p = 1000$ and $q = 0.5$, where values of $u$ greater than ten would be needed for a clearer picture, hinting that a large number of simulations may be needed to be confident about the choice of $u$.
+The only exception is probably $p = 1000$ and $\mathrm{q} = 0.5$, where values of $u$ greater than ten would be needed for a clearer picture, hinting that a large number of simulations may be needed to be confident about the choice of $u$.